redx-ninja/devlog/Entry 001 - Untitled Document.md

 The end goal is to just prototype a toolkit that I can piece together to make levels.

 A question I will be pondering is what can I do for a good intro level?

+It's been a while.
+How have you been?

+Sincerely,

+redx